canjs/can-bind/doc/can-bind.md

 In the example above, both the child and parent values will increment themselves by 1 every time they’re set.
-When `parent` is set to 1, it will increment itself to 2; [can-bind.prototype.updateChild] listens for when the parent changes and will set the child to 2, and it will increment itself to 3.
-The [can-bind.prototype.updateParent] listener will then try to set the `parent` to 3, but because `cycles` is 0 by default, an infinite loop will be prevented.
+When `parent` is set to 1, it will increment itself to 2; [can-bind] listens for when the parent changes and will set the child to 2, and it will increment itself to 3. [can-bind]’s internal `_updateParent` listener will then try to set the `parent` to 3, but because `cycles` is 0 by default, an infinite loop will be prevented.

 [can-bind] will show you a warning in this circumstance.
 Let’s look at parts of